Toroidal graph

 In the mathematical field of graph theory, a toroidal graph is a graph that can be embedded on a torus.
-In other words, the graph's vertices can be placed on a torus such that no edges cross.
+In other words, the graph's vertices and edges can be placed on a torus such that no edges intersect except at a vertex that belongs to both.

 Examples

-Any graph that can be embedded in a plane can also be embedded in a torus.
-A toroidal graph of genus 1 can be embedded in a torus but not in a plane.
+Any graph that can be embedded in a plane can also be embedded in a torus, so every planar graph is also a toroidal graph.
+A toroidal graph that cannot be embedded in a plane is said to have genus 1.

 The Heawood graph, the complete graph K7 (and hence K5 and K6), the Petersen graph (and hence the complete bipartite graph K3,3, since the Petersen graph contains a subdivision of it), one of the Blanuša snarks, and all Möbius ladders are toroidal.
 More generally, any graph with crossing number 1 is toroidal.
 Some graphs with greater crossing numbers are also toroidal: the Möbius–Kantor graph, for example, has crossing number 4 and is toroidal.

 Properties

 Any toroidal graph has chromatic number at most 7.
 The complete graph K7 provides an example of a toroidal graph with chromatic number 7.

 Any triangle-free toroidal graph has chromatic number at most 4.

 By a result analogous to Fáry's theorem, any toroidal graph may be drawn with straight edges in a rectangle with periodic boundary conditions.
 Furthermore, the analogue of Tutte's spring theorem applies in this case.

 Toroidal graphs also have book embeddings with at most 7 pages.